-IFRS 15 was issued on May 28, 2014.
-It provides a principles based five step model to be applied to all contracts with customers.
+IFRS 15 provides a principles based five step model to be applied to all contracts with customers.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
 New disclosures about revenue are also introduced.
-This standard is effective for annual periods beginning on or after January 1, 2018.
-The Company does not currently have any contract with customers so there is no initial impact of this standard.
+The Group does not currently have any contracts with customers so there has been no initial impact upon adopting this standard.